New Town, Tasmania

 With beautiful waterfront views, a fully enclosed park next door, and a safe place to mour your boat, Cornelian Bay Boat House is the perfect place for a family lunch, a romatic dinner, a celebration, or special function.

-On the boarder of New Town and North Hobart, you will be greeted by a tempting array of breakfast options from a menu crafted from locally-sourced and seasonal ingredients.
-From pastries and breads made in-house to the mouth watering lunch classics, anyone looking to start their day on a delicious note must visit Daci and Daci Bakers.
+On the border of New Town and North Hobart, you will be greeted by a tempting array of breakfast options from a menu crafted from locally sourced and seasonal ingredients.
+From pastries and bread made in-house to the mouth-watering lunch classics, anyone looking to start their day on a delicious note must visit Daci and Daci Bakers.

-Make sure to include Dispatch Cafe on your list of must-visit cafes; it's a delightful, contemporary coffee shop that has a lot to offer.
-They frequently feature delectable combos like toasties paired with your choice of coffee.
+Make sure to include The Parcel Cafe on your list of must-visit cafes; it's a delightful, contemporary coffee shop that opened in February 2025 for the first time.
 If you're in a hurry, there's a convenient takeaway window for a quick grab-and-go option.
-Inside, the decor is a vibrant mix of colours, lush greenery, intriguing art pieces, and cozy retro chairs.
-Additionally, they provide a dog-friendly outdoor space and even have a private dining room with high ceilings, perfect for hosting your next birthday celebration or Christmas brunch.
+Inside, the decor is full of lush greenery, intriguing art pieces, and staff who go the extra mile for their customers.
+Additionally, they have a private dining room with high ceilings, perfect for a quieter space, a meeting or a birthday celebration.

 Just a short stroll along Carlton Street from the John Kennedy Playground, you'll discover the renowned Jean Pascal's Patisserie (Café).
 Jean Pascal embarked on his culinary journey at the young age of fourteen, travelling to Paris to complete his pastry chef apprenticeship.
 The Patisserie brings authentic flavours and traditional techniques straight from France, offering a mouthwatering array of breads, croissants, éclairs, and macarons.
 Living close by, you're in for a delightful treat!